Contact: Nicole Napoli, email@example.com, 202-375-6523

-Women remain underrepresented in cardiovascular drug and device clinical trials clinical trials despite guidelines and legal requirements developed almost 30 years ago to ensure broader inclusivity, according to a perspective from ACC’s Cardiovascular Disease in Women Committee published Aug.
-9 in the Journal of the American College of Cardiology.
-This lack of representation “limits progress of both the development and adoption of new therapies among women.”
+Women remain underrepresented in cardiovascular clinical trials despite guidelines and legal requirements developed almost 30 years ago to ensure broader inclusivity, according to a report from the American College of Cardiology Cardiovascular Disease in Women Committee published today in the Journal of the American College of Cardiology.
+This lack of representation can limit availability of treatment data on the number one killer of women worldwide—cardiovascular disease.

 - Lack of Awareness, Trust and Logistical Barriers – Previous surveys and studies have shown that women are more reluctant than men to participate in clinical trials.

 - Lack of Diversity in Clinical Trial Leadership – Women are underrepresented in clinical trial leadership, and research has shown that trials led by women tend to recruit more women participants.